 Dispensing practices are practices where “at the patient's request dispensing doctors are allowed to dispense the medicines they prescribe for these patients” - DDA

-In 2023 there were 944 dispensing covering 9,505,878 patients and 5,537 non-dispensing practices covering 52,628,766 patients in England (dispensing status unknown for 188 practices).
+In 2023, there were 944 dispensing covering 9,505,878 patients and 5,537 non-dispensing practices covering 52,628,766 patients in England (dispensing status unknown for 188 practices).

-Dispensing practices tend to be in more affluent areas; 41% of dispensing practices serve patients in the least deprived quintile and 35% serve those in the second least deprived quintile, whereas less than 1% cover the most deprived quintile.
+Dispensing practices tend to be in more affluent areas: 41% of dispensing practices serve patients in the least deprived quintile and 35% serve those in the second least deprived quintile, whereas less than 1% cover the most deprived quintile.

 Another way of looking at this is that in 2023, prescribing fees constituted a larger percentage of total payments for more affluent practices (13%) than less affluent ones (2%).